How Late It Was, How Late

-How late it was, how late is a 1994 stream-of-consciousness novel written by Scottish writer James Kelman.
+How Late It Was, How Late is a 1994 stream-of-consciousness novel written by Scottish writer James Kelman.
 The Glasgow-centred work is written in a working-class Scottish dialect, and follows Sammy, a shoplifter and ex-convict.

 It won the 1994 Booker Prize.

 Plot summary

 Sammy awakens in a lane one morning after a two-day drinking binge, and gets into a fight with some plainclothes policemen, called in Glaswegian dialect "sodjers".
 When he regains consciousness, he finds that he has been beaten severely and, he gradually realises, is completely blind.
-The plot of the novel follows Sammy as he explores and comes to terms with his new-found disability, and the difficulties this brings.
+The plot of the novel follows Sammy as he explores and comes to terms with his new-found disability and the difficulties this brings.

-Upon being released Sammy goes back to his house and realises that his girlfriend, Helen, is gone.
+Upon being released, Sammy goes back to his house and realises that his girlfriend, Helen, is gone.
 He assumes that she took off because of the fight they had before Sammy last left his house, but makes no attempt to find her.

 For a while, Sammy struggles with the simple tasks that blindness makes difficult.
 Soon, Sammy realises he will need something to indicate his blindness to other people.
-He cuts the head off of an old mop and, with the help of his neighbour, Boab, paints it white.
+He cuts the head off an old mop and, with the help of his neighbour, Boab, paints it white.
 He also purchases a pair of sunglasses to cover his eyes.

 Eventually, Sammy finds himself at the Central Medical waiting to get checked out for his blindness.
 He is instructed to the Dysfunctional Benefits floor and is questioned by a young lady who asks Sammy questions about his blindness.
 Sammy tells her about being beaten up by the cops, but immediately regrets telling her this and tries to take it back.
 She informs him that she cannot remove his statement from the record, but he can clarify if he wishes to.
 This upsets Sammy and he leaves the Central Medical without finishing filing for dysfunctional benefits.

 Once home Sammy decides to calm down by taking a bath.
 While in the bathtub Sammy hears someone enter his flat.
 When he goes to investigate he is cuffed by police and taken to the department.
 They question him about the Saturday before Sammy went blind, and about the Leg (an old friend/associate).
 Sammy cannot remember much about that Saturday but admits to having met up with his friends Billy and Tam.
 Sammy says he can remember nothing else, so they throw him in a cell.